candisolarglobal/quarterly-customer-reporting/README.md

-# India Customer Reporting Dispatcher
+# India Customer Report Dispatcher
-Python Codes and walk - through of sending the quarterly customer reports
+Python code for an aws lambda function to dispatch india customer reports on a quarterly basis via email